YvosOnTheHub/LabAstraControl/LoD_ACC_v1.3/Scenarios/Scenario04/README.md

 Again, if you log in the GUI, you can see these changes.

-Creating a Replication policy is a piece of cake.
+Creating a Replication policy is also a piece of cake.
 ```bash
 $ actoolkit create replication 233cf400-9c37-4ea0-869c-b0efb51c4c99 -c 1ceedd15-f771-4f13-84ac-bf181148b202 -n wptoolkitdr -s sc-nas-svm1 -f 5m -o 02